ย How to write a Memorial Inscription

 Dealing with loss and bereavement can be a very difficult and confusing time for any individual or family and losing someone we love is probably one of the hardest experiences many of us will ever go through.
 Our local bereavement support groups, courses, and seminars will guide and support you through your healing process.
 You are not alone!

-Whether you’re planning ahead or honouring someone dear, this guide will help you understand how to write an epitaph that is sincere, memorable, and fitting.
+Whether you’re planning ahead or honouring someone dear, our guide on how to write a memorial inscription, will help you understand how to write commemorative words that are sincere, memorable, and fitting.

-Writing an epitaph can feel like a daunting task, but it helps to keep the following in mind:
+Writing a memorial inscription can feel like a daunting task, but it helps to keep the following in mind:

-- Keep It Concise: Epitaphs are usually one or two lines long.
+- Keep It Concise: Inscriptions are usually one or two lines long.
 Every word should have weight.

 - Choose a Tone: Will it be spiritual, poetic, loving, or light-hearted?
 Tone sets the emotional impact.